Looking to celebrate Valentine’s Day with a beautiful gluten-free dessert?

 Neither of us may be romantics, but I do know this: Our relationship brings me happiness and contentment that I never quite imagined, and for that I will be forever grateful.

-About this chocolate beet cake: My inspiration to make this cake was not because I wanted to secretly incorporate beets to make it healthier.
-Not that beets aren’t nourishing, but my main goal was to create something that glorified all of their beauty – color, texture and moisture.
+My inspiration to make this cake was not because I wanted to secretly incorporate beets to make it healthier.
+My my main goal was to celebrate beets for what they add to cake – color, texture and moisture!

 It’s one of the most perfect vehicles for rich vanilla buttercream, which I naturally dyed pink with the beets, too!
 How’s that for a dye free frosting?